Black and White holes in four-dimensional Chern-Simons gravity: Concluding Remarks

 \section{\textbf{Concluding Remarks }}

-We have found black hole solutions from the $4$-dimensional gravitational field equations corresponding to a four-dimensional gravity action, which was obtained by compactifying the so-called five-dimensional EChS gravity action using a mechanism developed in \cite{randall} and \cite{randall1}.
-We have shown that such field equations lead to a spacetime with a cosmological constant inversely proportional to the square of the compactification radius and to a solution dependent on an arbitrary constant $C$ which gives rise to black white holes solutions: ($i$) when $C$ is negative, we find a SdS black hole, ($ii$) when $C=0$, we have a black hole whose event horizon is a cosmological one and ($iii$)\ it is shown that the application of the $PTM$ transformation to the solution for $C<0$ leads to a solution for $C>0$ equivalent to an SdS white hole solution.
-The $PTM$ transformation means changing $r\longrightarrow -\tilde{r},$ $t\longrightarrow -\tilde{t},$ $ r_{c}\longrightarrow \tilde{r}_{c}$ in addition to changing $ M\longrightarrow -\tilde{M}$.
+We have shown that the so-called $5$-dimensional generalized Poincar\'{e} Chern-Simons gravity (also called Einstein-Chern-Simons gravity) compactified to $4$-dimensions is equivalent to a scalar-tensor theory without kinetic term wich correspond to an $f(R,\phi )$-type theory.
+We find that field equation (\ref{z1}) for a spherically symmetric metric, lead to two equations (namely (\ref{11}, \ref{13})) dependent on the potential $ V(\phi )$ present in the action (\ref{33t}), while the equation (\ref{z2}) gives rise to an equation (namely (\ref{z4})) which leads to two cases of interest: the first case occurs when the potential $V$ satisfies the condition $\partial V/\partial r\neq 0$, which lead $R=2\kappa /\varepsilon $ and therefore $f(R,\phi )=0,$ which means that this case does not correspond to an $f(R,\phi )$ gravity and the solution to the corresponding field equations is of a non-causal nature and therefore does not represent a black hole.

+\textbf{\ }The second case occurs when the potential $V$ satisfies the condition $\partial V/\partial r=0$, i.e., $V=$ constant $\neq 1/\varepsilon $, which implies $R\neq 2\kappa /\varepsilon $ and therefore $f(R,\phi )\neq 0$ except when $\varepsilon V=1$.
+The solution to the corresponding field equations lead to a spacetime with a "cosmological constant" inversely proportional to the square of the compactification radius and to a solution dependent on an arbitrary constant $A$.
+When this constant is positive, in particular, when such constant is equal to the Schwarzschild radius we obtain a solution of the type of a Schwarzschild-de Sitter (SdS) black hole solution.

+A procedure used in the context of general relativity \cite{bonda} was generalized and applied to a compactified Chern-Simons gravity.
+This method is based on the symmetries of parity $r\longrightarrow -\tilde{r}$, time reversal $t\longrightarrow -\tilde{t}$ which together correspond to the well-known symmetry\textbf{\ }$PT$ accompanied \ by the mass reversal transformation $M\longrightarrow -\tilde{M}$.
+The symmetry $PT$ plus the mass reversal transformation is known as $PTM$ symmetry.
+This symmetry leaves the metric invariant in form and allow us relates the different regions of the solution of the field equations written in terms of the Kruskal-Szekeres coordinates \cite{kr}, \cite{sz}. \ We have shown that the application of the $PTM$ transformation to the solution for $A>0$ leads to a solution for $A<0$ equivalent to an SdS white hole solution.
 The change of sign in the mass can be understood as a consequence of the requirement of the invariance of the metric under the $PTM$ symmetry.